-2. Immediately eligible to receive a monthly retirement benefit from the Missouri State Employees' Retirement System, Public School Retirement System, the retirement system of a participating public entity, or the Highway Retirement System may elect to continue to participate in the plan by paying the cost of plan benefits as determined by the plan administrator.
+2. Immediately eligible to receive a monthly retirement benefit from the retirement system of the participating public entity may elect to continue to participate in the plan by paying the cost of plan benefits as determined by the plan administrator.
 An employee must apply for continued coverage within thirty-one (31) days of the first day of the month following the date of retirement.
 An employee, continuing coverage under this provision, may also continue coverage for eligible dependents.